 Menopause usually occurs in women between the ages of 45 and 55.

 Menopause is a natural stage in a woman’s life during which your body produces less estrogen and progesterone, you stop ovulating, and, eventually, menstruation stops completely.
-Menopause usually occurs in women between the ages of 45 and 55.
+It usually occurs in women between the ages of 45 and 55.
 Perimenopause is the term used to describe the transition years and is sometimes used interchangeably with menopause.

 It is important during these years to have regular pelvic exams, pap smears, breast exams, and mammograms.
 If a problem is detected early, it is much easier to treat.
 Any vaginal bleeding that occurs during the menopause years should be reported immediately to your doctor.

 Your doctor will likely also recommend you get regular bone density tests.

 Because your body is producing fewer hormones, you may experience some symptoms as your body adjusts to these new hormone levels.
 They are most severe for one to two years after your last period and may last up to five years.